Prince William Wishes Charles Would Spend More Time His Grandchildren

-Prince William Says He Wishes His Dad Prince Charles Would Spend More Time With His Grandchildren
+Prince William Says He Wishes Dad Prince Charles Would Spend More Time With His Grandchildren

 Prince William and Prince Harry want their father, Prince Charles, to focus on his work-life balance a little more.
-In a new BBC One documentary, Prince, Son & Heir: Charles at 70, in honor of Charles’ upcoming 70th birthday, the brothers opened up about their father and their hopes for him.
+In the new BBC One documentary, Prince, Son & Heir: Charles at 70, in honor of the Prince of Wales' upcoming 70th birthday, the brothers open up about their father and their hopes for him.

-Charles’ eldest son, William, expressed his desire that his father spend more time with his three children — Prince George, 5, Princess Charlotte, 3, and Prince Louis, 6 months.
+Charles’ eldest son, William, expresses his desire to have his father spend more time with his three children, Prince George, 5, Princess Charlotte, 3, and Prince Louis, 6 months.

-"I would like him to have more time with the children,” William said of Charles.
-"Having more time with him at home would be lovely, and being able to you know play around with the grandchildren.
+"I would like him to have more time with the children,” William says of his father.
+"Having more time with him at home would be lovely, and being able to, you know, play around with the grandchildren.
 When he’s there, he’s brilliant, but we need him there as much as possible.”

-Charles’ wife, Duchess Camilla, agreed that she thinks the heir to the throne is fantastic with children, mentioning her own four grandchildren from her previous marriage.
+Charles’ wife, Camilla, agrees that she thinks the heir to the throne is fantastic with children, mentioning her own four grandchildren from her previous marriage.

-Both boys expressed that their father has inspired a passion for conservation in them, with Harry opening up about his obsession with turning off lights in the house.
+Both boys express that their father has inspired a passion for conservation in them, with Harry opening up about his obsession with turning off lights in the house.

 “My wife certainly goes, ‘Well, why turn the lights off?
-It’s dark,’” Harry said of Meghan.
+It’s dark,’” Harry quips.
 “I go, ‘We only need one light, we don’t need, like, six,’ and all of a sudden, it becomes a habit.”

 The full documentary, Prince, Son & Heir: Charles at 70 will air on BBC One on Thursday evening.